Sarah Chauncey Woolsey

-Sarah Chauncey Woolsey (January 29, 1835 - April 9, 1905) was an American children's author who wrote under the pen name Susan Coolidge.
+Sarah Chauncey Woolsey (January 29, 1835 - April 9, 1905), known by her pen name Susan Coolidge, was an American children's author, known for her novel What Katy Did (1872).

 Background

-Woolsey was born on January 29, 1835, into the wealthy, influential New England Dwight family, in Cleveland, Ohio.

-Her father was John Mumford Woolsey (1796–1870) and her mother Jane Andrews, and author and poet Gamel Woolsey was her niece.

-Her family moved to New Haven Connecticut in 1852.
+Woolsey was born on January 29, 1835, in Cleveland, Ohio, to John Mumford Woolsey and Jane Andrews.
+She was a member of the wealthy New England Dwight family, and author and poet Gamel Woolsey was her niece.
+Her family moved to New Haven, Connecticut, in 1852.

 Woolsey worked as a nurse during the American Civil War (1861–1865), after which she started to write.
 She never married, and resided at her family home in Newport, Rhode Island, until her death.
 She edited The Autobiography and Correspondence of Mrs. Delaney (1879) and The Diary and Letters of Frances Burney (1880).

 She is best known for her classic children's novel What Katy Did (1872).
 The fictional Carr family was modeled after her own, with Katy Carr inspired by Woolsey herself.
 The brothers and sisters were modeled on her four younger siblings: Jane Andrews Woolsey, born October 25, 1836, who married Reverend Henry Albert Yardley; Elizabeth Dwight Woolsey, born April 24, 1838, who married Daniel Coit Gilman and died in 1910; Theodora Walton Woolsey, born September 7, 1840; and William Walton Woolsey, born July 18, 1842, who married Catherine Buckingham Convers, daughter of Charles Cleveland Convers.